As a writer, the worst feeling is when you are reading something you wrote, and it just sounds awkward, poorly written, and just wrong.

 Checking 1st result on Google doesn’t mean that the information from the source is correct.

 The biggest mistake most writers make when it comes to writing is avoiding the active voice.

 Passive voice can be a problem when you're writing for the web or social media because it makes your content sound dull and lifeless.

 There are many reasons why passive voice can be bad for your writing.
 Here are a few of them:

 1. It's boring - While many people will read your message without taking any action, writing in an active voice can keep readers engaged.

-The reason is simple: You're actively engaging with your audience when you write in the active voice.
+The reason is simple - you actively engage with your audience when you write in an active voice.

 2. It's unnatural - If you've ever tried to speak while thinking of what to say next, you know how unnatural and awkward that feels.
 With writing, it's no different — having to think of an active verb is unnatural and makes it more difficult to write well than when you're just thinking about what you want to say next in a sentence.